IPv6-mPvD/pvdd/src/README.md

 #### Binding a socket to a set of PvDs

 ~~~~
+#define	PVD_BIND_SCOPE_SOCKET	0
+#define	PVD_BIND_SCOPE_THREAD	1
+#define	PVD_BIND_SCOPE_PROCESS	2

+#define	PVD_BIND_INHERIT	0
+#define	PVD_BIND_NOPVD		1
+#define	PVD_BIND_ONEPVD		2

 struct bind_to_pvd {
+	int scope;	/* PVD_BIND_SCOPE_XXX */
-	int	npvd;	/* in/out */
+	int bindtype;	/* PVD_BIND_INHERIT, ... */
-	char	pvdnames[MAXBOUNDPVD][PVDNAMSIZ];
+	char pvdname[PVDNAMSIZ];
 };
 ~~~~

-This structure can be used to specify the preferred set of PvD a socket must be bound to, but also to retrieve the current set of bound PvD for a given socket.
+This structure can be used to specify the preferred way of binding a PvD to a socket, but also to retrieve the current set of bound PvD for a given socket.

+More on that at the end of this README, in the kernel wrappers section.

+Note that this structure (and the associated constants) is internally used by the kernel wrapper functions and is not visible to the application (have a look at the source code to see how it can be used).

 #### Retrieving the list of PvD known by the kernel